The Marching Bands Festival of Cortina

 The female players of the Cortina Banda

-Detail of a trombone at the Cortina Festival of Music Bands
+A detail of a trombone at the Cortina Festival of Music Bands

 The activities of the Cortina d'Ampezzo Music Corps are not limited to local events.
-Its members participate in, approximately, one hundred and fifty annual services in Italy and abroad.
+Its members participate in approximately one hundred and fifty annual services in Italy, and abroad.
 The number counts rehearsals, concerts and musical and folkloric events.

 Cortina music corps parades from the back

-The Cortina d’Ampezzo Music Band counts as many as 66 elements, not counting the dealer and flag bearer who open the parade, followed by the female companions in costume, the beautiful marketenderin.
+The Cortina d'Ampezzo Music Band counts as many as 66 elements, not counting the dealer and flag bearer who open the parade, followed by the female companions in costume, the beautiful "marketenderin."

 Markatenderins at the Cortina band festival